Deyda/Evergreen-Script/README.md

 ### Adobe Pro DC
 Line 638 defines which package is downloaded (You can change the version).

-For Adobe Pro DC this is the update Package (msp file).
+For Adobe Pro DC this is the update package (msp file).

-Only Update @ the moment, no installer!
+Only update @ the moment, no installer!

+After update stop & disable Adobe service & scheduled task.

 ### Adobe Reader DC
 Line 671 defines which package is downloaded (You can change the language).

 For Adobe Reader DC this is the english exe file.

+After installation stop & disable Adobe service & scheduled task.

 ### BIS-F
 Line 703 defines which package is downloaded.

 For BIS-F this is the msi file.

+After installation, customization of the scripts regarding Task Offload, RSS to enable and DEP to disable.

 ### Citrix Hypervisor Tools
 Line 736 defines which package is downloaded (You can change the architecture and the version).